cuijiyao01/docker-k8s-training/kubernetes/exercise_04_services.md

 **Important: don't delete this service, you will need it during the following exercises.**

 ## Step 4: optional/advanced - learn how to label
 In this last step you will expose another pod through a service.
-Simply create the pod from the 2nd exercise again and try to expose it as `NodePort` with `kubectl expose pod ...`.
+Simply create the pod from the 2nd exercise again and try to expose it as `LoadBalancer` with `kubectl expose pod ...`.

 You will probably get an error message concerning missing labels.
 Solve this by adding a custom label to your pod and try again to expose it.

-Once you are able to access the nginx via the `NodePort`, take a look at the pod and the service.
+Once you are able to access the nginx via the `LoadBalancer`, take a look at the pod and the service.
 Determine the label as well as the corresponding selectors.
-Now remove the label from the pod: `kubectl label pod <your-pod> --overwrite <your-label-key>-` and try again to access the nginx via the `NodePort`.
+Now remove the label from the pod: `kubectl label pod <your-pod> --overwrite <your-label-key>-` and try again to access the nginx via the `LoadBalancer`.
 Most likely this won't work anymore.

 Finally, clean up and remove the pod as well as the service you created in step 4.